dalenewman/Transformalize/README.md

 1. by setting `field`, `operator`, and `value`
 2. by setting a provider-specific `expression`

 Either way, you may use parameters to manipulate your filters at run-time.

-SOLR and Elasticsearch support faceted navigation.
-When you set the filter's type to *facet*, Transformalize takes care of mapping the facet values to a parameter's choices.
+A filter's type to may be *facet*, *search*, or *filter*.
+Facet and search types affect the way your parameters are presented.

+*Update*: In the Orchard Core module, there is a short-cut for defining parameterized filters.
+Add a `parameter` attribute to your field with the value *facet*, *facets*, or *search*.

 #### Paging